-Signs: Where parking or pedestrian movements occur, the clearance to the bottom of the sign(s) shall be at least 7 feet (2.1 m) above the level of the pavement edge.
+Signs: Where parking or pedestrian movements occur, the clearance to the bottom of the sign(s) shall be at least 7 feet above the level of the pavement edge.
 Signs must not protrude into the pedestrian path of travel.
 Sign posts are to be located parallel to the pedestrian path of travel with the signage positioned perpendicular to the path of travel.

-Protruding Objects: Objects between 27 in. and 80 in.
-(685 mm and 2030 mm) above ground and not detectable by cane shall not protrude more than 4 in.
-(100 mm) into sidewalks, corridors, or passageways (including objects mounted on a wall).
-Objects mounted with their leading edges at or below 27 in.
-(685 mm) above the finished floor may protrude any amount.
-Free-standing objects mounted on posts or pylons may overhang 12 in.
-(305 mm) maximum from 27 in. to 80 in.
-(685 mm to 2030 mm) above the ground or finished floor.
+Protruding Objects: Objects between 27 in. and 80 in. above ground and not detectable by cane shall not protrude more than 4 in. into sidewalks, corridors, or passageways (including objects mounted on a wall).
+Objects mounted with their leading edges at or below 27 in. above the finished floor may protrude any amount.
+Free-standing objects mounted on posts or pylons may overhang 12 in. maximum from 27 in. to 80 in. above the ground or finished floor.
 Protruding objects shall not reduce the clear width of an accessible route or maneuvering space.
 Protruding objects may be protected by a barrier (including a vertical curb or similar structure) that is detectable.

-Head Room: Sidewalks, corridors, passageways, or other circulation spaces shall have 80 in.
-(2030 mm) minimum clear head room.
+Head Room: Sidewalks, corridors, passageways, or other circulation spaces shall have 80 in. minimum clear head room.
 If vertical clearance of an area adjoining an accessible route is reduced to less than 80 in. (nominal dimension), a barrier to warn blind or visually-impaired persons shall be provided.

 Bollards: When a bollard is placed in the pavement, the following solutions are available to warn of the hazard: